Pierce Brosnan As Cable In Deadpool Sequel? James Bond Actor Hangs Out With Ryan Reynolds

 A photo posted by Ryan Reynolds (@vancityreynolds) on

-Reynold’s post is particularly interesting, as it shows himself, Jackman and Brosnan posing in the proverbial “see no evil, hear no evil, speak no evil”, possibly implying that them being together foreshadows something more.
+Reynolds’ post is particularly interesting, as it shows himself, Jackman, and Brosnan posing in the proverbial “see no evil, hear no evil, speak no evil”, possibly implying that them being together foreshadows something more.

 Of course, a simple photo in a social media post should mean very little, yet that has not stopped speculation that Brosnan could potentially play the character in a future Fox film.
 Fans feel that he is the right age, build and has the acting pedigree to play someone such as Cable.
-Also named Nathaniel Summers, Cable is recognizable by his gray hair, muscular build, futuristic look and his wide assortment of firearms.
+Also named Nathaniel Summers, Cable is recognizable by his gray hair, muscular build, futuristic look, and his wide assortment of firearms.

 Considering that Brosnan is most famous for playing a character that was quite handy with a gun, he would have little trouble acclimating himself to wielding the different firearms that Cable could use.
 Brosnan’s cool demeanor as Bond also matches well with Cable’s characteristics, and it could seem like a match made in heaven.